SwedbankPay/developer.swedbankpay.com/checkout/payment-menu.md

                       header="Site under development"
                       body="The Developer Portal is under construction and should not be used to integrate against Swedbank Pay's APIs yet." %}

-## Payment Menu

-Payment Menu begins where Checkin left off, letting the payer complete their purchase.
-Under, you will se the sequence diagram of the payment menu.<br>
+{% include jumbotron.html body="**Payment Menu** begins where **Checkin** left
+off, letting the payer complete their purchase." %}

+## Introduction

-Notice that there are two optional ways of perfoming the payment:
+Below, you will se the sequence diagram of the payment menu.
+Notice that there are two optional ways of performing the payment:

 * Consumer perform payment out of iframe